 Pros and Cons of one of Disney’s most coveted character meals: Chef Mickey’s

-Chef Mickey’s is a great place to see the fab 5, avoid paying to enter the park, and have a fun character meal.
+Chef Mickey’s is a great place to see the fab 5 –Mickey Mouse, Minnie Mouse, Donald Duck, Pluto, and Goofy too!
+You can avoid paying to enter the park, and have a fun character meal.
 However, if you are looking for atmosphere, food quality, and cost effectiveness, this might not be your place.

 Here is what you can expect plus the pros and cons of visiting Chef Mickey’s at Disney World’s Contemporary Resort!

 Chef Mickey’s is a family-style meal or buffet-style character meal where you can see the main mouse, Mickey Mouse and the gang right at your table.
 As you enjoy a huge meal, the Fabulous 5 wander around the dining areas taking time to greet each family, table, and child.
 They will even pose for pictures, give hugs and high fives, and sign your autograph books!

 Your entire family will even leave with a signed postcard souvenir as a memento of your meal at Chef Mickey’s.

 Where is Chef Mickey’s Restaurant?

 You can find the popular Chef Mickey’s at Walt Disney’s Contemporary Resort at Walt Disney World in Orlando.

 Located on the oh-so-convenient monorail line, getting to the Contemporary is quick and easy from Magic Kingdom, Epcot, Polynesian, Grand Floridian, and Bay Lake Tower.

 Just hop on the monorail from any of these locations and unload from inside the Contemporary hotel.
 You will know you are there when you enter into a 14-story lobby with an Incredibles theme!